cssherry/instacation/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication (~0.5 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I'll create the user authentication framework that will allow people to sign up, sign in, and view albums.
+This will not be required to view public albums, but will be required to view private albums.

 [Details][phase-one]